harinisree19/Vrinda_Store_Excel_Project/README.md

 Interactive Dashboard : Developed a comprehensive and interactive dashboard that integrates various data visualization that helps in decision-making.

 Business Solutions : Provided actionable business solutions based on the analysis, aimed at improving store operations and performance and to improve the upcoming year sales.

+Do Refer Presentation Deck for Deep Understanding

+Thank You